RoySegall/gizra.com/src/_posts/2017-06-25-nuntius-bot-introduction.md

  First, create a bot in your team.
 You can do it under `http://yourteam.slack.com/apps` and create a custom bot integration.

-Next you;ll need to start and use a library.
-There's something like a quadrillion libraries - PHP, NodeJS, Python and couple in Go lang.
-For our purposes, we need an easy setup, listening to events and acting - for instance, understanding from the text what kind of task the user requires, and even more (cron tasks for reminders, incoming web hooks, DB layer, etc.).
+Next you'll need to start with a library.
+There's something like a quadrillion libraries - PHP, NodeJS, Python, and couple in Go lang.
+For our purposes, we need an easy setup, listening to events and acting, understanding from the text what kind of task the user requires, and even more (cron tasks for reminders, incoming web hooks, DB layer, etc.).
 Sounds a bit daunting, no?
-You are right!
+You're right!

-When I came to write the first task, I saw that analyzing the text is more than just matching a function to the text - when there are a lot of tasks, the code will get long and messy.
+When I started to write the first task, I saw that analyzing the text is more than just matching a function to the text.
+When there are a lot of tasks, the code will get long and messy.
 And that's why I created Nuntius: a PHP framework based on Symfony components that helped me organize the code.

 ## Introducing Nuntius
-Though [Nuntius](http://nuntius.xyz) is well-documented let's start and see how easy is to set up a task.
+Though [Nuntius](http://nuntius.xyz) is well-documented, let's see how easy is to set up a task.
 After
 [settings up nuntius](http://nuntius.xyz/Nuntius_Slack_Bot.html) we need to write the first task.